GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 ----

-Since **makecpt** will also interpolate from any existing CPT you may have in your directory, you cannot use one of the listed cpt names as an output filename; hence the my_gebco.cpt in the example.
+Since **makecpt** will also interpolate from any existing CPT you may have in your directory, you should not use one of the listed cpt names as an output filename; hence the my_gebco.cpt in the example.
+If you do create a CPT of such a name, e.g., rainbow.cpt, then **makecpt** will read that file first and not look for the master CPT in the shared GMT directory.

 See Also
 --------